JetBrains/intellij-sdk-docs/topics/reference_guide/messaging_infrastructure.md

 ### Relief Listeners Management

+[//]: # (TODO: revert link to https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern)
-Messaging infrastructure is very light-weight, so, it's possible to reuse it at local sub-systems in order to relieve [Subscribers](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern){interpolate-variables="false"} construction.
+Messaging infrastructure is very light-weight, so, it's possible to reuse it at local sub-systems in order to relieve [Subscribers](https://w.wiki/5xaV) construction.
 Let's see what is necessary to do then:

 1. Define business interface to work with;